arashnm80/arashnm80.github.io/handbook/live.md

 - Learn languages
 - dance

 Of course the perfect life almost never has been possible but I want good enough level of it.
-Also health, wealth, freedom and time are prerequisites and necessary to give meanings to other items but don't mean anything on their own (like having DirectX and Steam before installing a video game).